akaAgar/the-universal-mission-for-dcs-world/README.md

 - **0.3.250914** (09/14/2025)
   - **MAJOR CHANGE:**
-    - Use of "Client" slot instead of "Player" slot even in single-player missions, allowing the player to respawn on death/ejection instead of having to start the whole mission again
+    - Use of "Client" slots instead of "Player" slots even in single-player missions, allowing the player to respawn on death/ejection instead of having to start the whole mission again
-    - "Player" should not be used anymore.
-Single-player missions must use a single "Client" slot instead
+    - "Player" slots should not be used anymore.
+Single-player missions must now use a single "Client" slot instead
   - Additional content
     - Added new units (Currenthill unit pack) from DCS 2.9.19.13478
     - Support for "Cold War Germany" theater
   - Balance improvements
-    - Enemy CAP respawn rate now decreases the more enemy planes are shot
+    - Enemy CAP respawn rate now decreases as more enemy planes are shot down
   - Bug fixes
     - Some player callsigns were causing a script error at startup
     - Fixed wrong filename in "enemy infantry killed" messages